CodeWithHeidi/Sprout/README.md

 (tentative) to do list

-- fix the footer in some way
+- animated pandas in the footer?

-- Carousel indicators

-- Leaf cursor

 - add questions on the FAQs page